oconnor-ryan/E2E2/README.md

 # End-To-End-Encrypted(E2EE) Web Application

+> Disclaimer: Do not use this project in any production service.
+> This project's only purpose is to serve as a educational tool on using
+> the WebCrypto API and applying cryptographic primitives to a real-world
+> project.
+> There is no guarantee that this software can protect a user's encrypted
+> messages from malicious actors.

 ## Current Objectives
 1. Create version of chat that uses a single shared secret key to encrypt all messages in chat.
 This key is temporary until all users leave the chat.
 Use symmetric encryption.